 If you are reading this article, you are already ahead — because you understand the importance of creating SOPs and checklists to increase the efficiency of your restaurant operations.
 But what types of checklists do you need to open a restaurant, and what should be on them?

-In this article we will cover the top 9 opening-a-restaurant checklist, and why they matter.
+In this article we will cover the top 9 opening-a-restaurant checklists, and why they matter.
 Let's dig in.

 In a restaurant, there are checklists for front of house, back of house, bar, kitchen, and more.
-Each one of these checklists is going to outline important SOPs to follow that will help your restaurant increase efficiency.
+Each one of these checklists will outline important SOPs to follow that will help your restaurant increase efficiency.

 1. Opening and closing checklists